The Willmore flow with prescribed isoperimetric ratio: Introduction and main results

 \section{Introduction and main results}

 Finding the shape which encloses the maximal volume among surfaces of prescribed area is certainly one of the oldest and yet most prominent problems in mathematics and goes back to the legend of the foundation of Carthage.
-Since then generations of mathematicians have been studying \emph{isoperimetric problems}, trying to examine the best possible shape in all kinds of situations.
-It turns out that --- by the \emph{isoperimetric inequality} --- the optimal configuration is given by a round sphere.
+Since then generations of mathematicians have been studying \emph{isoperimetric problems}, \FFF aiming to find \EEE the best possible shape in all kinds of \FFF settings. \EEE It turns out that --- by the \emph{isoperimetric inequality} --- \FFF the optimal configuration in Euclidean space is given by a round sphere. \EEE

 Likewise, the round spheres are the absolute minimizers for the \emph{Willmore energy}, a functional measuring the bending of an immersed surface with various applications also beyond geometry, for instance in the study of biological membranes \cite{Canham,Helfrich}, general relativity \cite{Hawking}, nonlinear elasticity \cite{FJM02} and image restoration \cite{DroskeRumpf}.